rzen1th/arccw-fas2/README.md

 "Top text, bottom text"

-19 Weapons, 218 Attachments.
+20 Weapons, 227 Attachments.
 It's a lot of stuff

-The most customisable weapon pack on the workshop with ludicrous amount of fictional customisations for your heart's content
+The most customisable weapon pack on the workshop with ludicrous amount of *fictional* customisations

 -Overview-

-Development starts shortly after the disappointment (to me) that is Gunsmith Offensive
+Development starts shortly after the disappointment that is Gunsmith Offensive

-Featuring nearly every weapon from Firearms Source 2 (and some custom one) packed with kitbashed attachments
+Featuring nearly every weapon from Firearms Source 2 (and some custom one) packed to the brim with kitbashed attachments

 If GSO is Bootleg Modern Warfare.
-[Insert name] is Bootleg Cold War
+This is Bootleg Cold War but better

-Barrels, handguard, stocks, mag conversions, everything you expect, handcrafted for each and every firearms.
+Barrels, handguard, stocks, mag conversions, everything you expect and unexpect, handcrafted for each and every firearms.

 Unlike the stubborn cunt who made GSO.
 This features full on ~~slightly wonky~~ AKIMBO system for all pistols* and SMGs.